pingmepi/custom-t-shirt-hub/docs/PRD.md

  Step-by-step question flow with one question shown at a time and a progress bar

+ If the user is not logged in at this time, then a pop-up for sign-in should be shown to the user so they can view the generated design.

+ Once the user logs in, the created design in the previous step should be available in the landing page for the user.

  Capture and store all user responses to questions

  Generate a preview design based on question inputs (via model/API)